Utkarsh1504/DSA-Java/lessons/arrays.md

 ```
 ### **What happens if we try to access element outside the array size?**

-JVM throws ArrayIndexOutOfBoundsException to indicate that array has been accessed with an illegal index.
-The index is either negative or greater than or equal to size of array.
+JVM throws **ArrayIndexOutOfBoundsException** to indicate that array has been accessed with an illegal index.
+The index is either negative or greater than or equal to the size of an array.

 ```java
 class GFG